Table of Content

 We continue with the chart zoom feature that provides multiple layers of knowledge allowing you to see a 30,000-foot view of your data or zoom into the minute.
 This function lets you drill-down into the smallest unit of time for charts using any date or time field on the X-Axis.
 Finally, a click-to-filter allows dashboard users to utilize the dimensions of the dashboard’s charts and graphs as temporary filter values.
 It’s as easy as clicking on any data set in your charts.
 This action seamlessly creates a quick filter that applies to the data of your dashboard and delivers new insights in an instant.

-In general, it is the countless interaction possibilities of modern dashboard software that give users the flexibility they need to view dashboards from different angles.
+In general, it is the countless interaction possibilities of modern dashboard application software that give users the flexibility they need to view dashboards from different angles.
 This is also one of the major advantages over ineffective PowerPoint or Excel solutions that simply don’t give these kinds of possibilities.

-Predictive analytics is one of the features that is becoming more and more a standard in business operations and potential development.
-Professional software will contain this feature since it provides a company with the possibility to use advanced mathematical models to predict what will happen next, and ensure the best possible data-driven decision environment.
-By using historical and current data, the software can automatically find trends and patterns and calculate what will occur in the future.
+Predictive analytics is one of the features that is becoming more and more of a standard in business operations and potential development.
+Professional solutions will contain this feature since it provides a company with the possibility to use advanced mathematical models to predict what will happen next, and ensure the best possible data-driven decision environment.
+By analyzing a mix of historical and current data, the software can automatically find trends and patterns and calculate what will occur in the future.
 It simply works by utilizing a forecast engine that will enable you to run predictions based on past data points.

 - Easy-to-use predictive analytics tools help to calculate reliable forecasts -